Welcome to our website! We are Ensemble Affect.

 Engage and Educate.
 We want every performance to mean something to anyone, no matter their age.
 Ensemble Affect regularly creates experiences for younger audience members in the form of pre-concert children’s shows that take excerpts and elements from the program and present them in an approachable and fun way.
 Specifically designed for ages 10 and under, we take a multi-disciplinary approach to provide context to our shows, combining music with interactive dance and visual art activities.

 Flexible Programming.
 We believe music needs to be approachable, and it is important to provide multiple avenues for it to reach audiences.
 Our candlelit yoga concerts are our newest initiative into making historical performance accessible and meaningful.
 Audience members are invited to join us on the mat and work through their own flow or simply find rest while we perform meditative pieces chosen to inspire reflection and peace.
+In our more traditional settings, we look for ways to create a relaxed atmosphere, achieved through engaging directly with the audience from the stage, doing away with the stage altogether, or even just improvising during intermission!

 We invite you to find us on social media, or send us a message through our website!